 The government requires no vaccines for legal entry.

 Ecuador Tourist Visas

 Ecuador gives tourists from most countries a free 90-day visa stamp upon entering the country, with no previous paperwork required and no application process.
-Towards the end of this 90 days, one may purchase a 90-day extension for $134, and after that, an additional 180 days (fee unknown, the law was recently changed.)
-For more information, see this video.
+Towards the end of this 90 days, one may purchase a 90-day extension for about $134, and after that, an additional 180 days (fee unknown, the law was recently changed.)
+For more information, check our page on Visa info and see this video.

 Ecuador Residency Visas

 Ecuador grants residency visas to individuals with 4-year college degrees.
 Other options are marrying someone with legal residency, being the parent of a child born in the country, investing $40,000+ in a CD or business, buying $40,000+ worth of land, or having a pension or rental income of at least $800/month.